Donearm/Cooking-Recipes/pizza_making.md

 Hand knead until combined.
 Add olive oil.
 Roll into a ball.

-Place in a covered bowl, in a warm place (22-23°C at least).
-Let it sit for up to 12 hours.
-Put in the fridge overnight, up to 24 hours.
+Place in a covered bowl, in a warm place (22-23°C at least) for a couple of hours.

+After that, work the dough by stretching it, pulling it over the center, rotating 90° and stretching again.
+Do this until the stretching starts to lacerate the dough.
+Then stop.

+Let it sit for 2 more hours.
+Repeat the stretching and pulling.

+Then put in the fridge overnight, at least.
+Better yet for a whole 48 hours.

-A few hours before preparing the pizza, leave from the fridge and let it sit at room temperature for 2-6 hours.
+Before preparing the pizza, leave from the fridge and let it sit at room temperature for 2-6 hours.
 As long as it is still growing and the exterior isn't drying up.

-An hour before preparing the pizza, put dough onto floured surface.
-Cut into two pieces.
-Pull the sides up and in until the bottom side resembles a dough ball.
-Flip over so that the clean looking side is on top and place onto floured cookie sheet.
-Lightly flour top, and cover with plastic wrap.
-Let rise for about an hour before flattening out and preparing pizza.
+Then flat it out and prepare the pizza while the oven is warming up.